open-resources/stats_bank/content/public/005.Foundations for inference/openstax_C8_Q13_to_Q22/openstax_C8_Q13_to_Q22.md

         option6:
           value: The sample size would decrease.
         statement1:
-          value: What would happen if 10.0 heads of lettuce were sampled instead of 20, and the error bound remained the same?
+          value: What would happen if 28 heads of lettuce were sampled instead of 14, and the error bound remained the same?
-          matches: CL-Decrease
+          matches: CL-Increase
         statement2:
-          value: What would happen if 10.0 heads of lettuce were sampled instead of 20, and the confidence level remained the same?
+          value: What would happen if 28 heads of lettuce were sampled instead of 14, and the confidence level remained the same?
-          matches: EBM-Increase
+          matches: EBM-Decrease
 ---
 # {{ params.vars.title }}
 A sample of {{ params.sample_size }} heads of lettuce was selected.
 Assume that the population distribution of head weight is normal.
 The weight of each head of lettuce was then recorded.
 The mean weight was {{ params.x_bar }} pounds with a standard deviation of {{ params.sample_stdev }} pounds.
 The population standard deviation is known to be {{ params.sigma }} pounds.